-Joe’s son, Alexander, attended Landmark School from 2007 to 2010 and his daughter Sarah is a current student at our high school.
+Joe’s son, Alexander, attended Landmark School from 2007 to 2010 and his daughter Sarah attended the high school for one year.
 Professionally, Joe is responsible for Alternative Investments at Amundi Pioneer Investments.
 Prior to Amundi Pioneer, he most recently served as a Senior Vice President at Pyramis Global Advisors, where he was integral to the articulation, architecture, and implementation of growth for the firm’s alternative investments.
 Prior to 2007, he co-founded Boldwater Capital Management, a company specializing in credit-oriented hedge fund investment strategies and before that Joe spent seven years at Deutsche Bank Alex Brown.
 Earlier in his career, Joe held various roles at Anchor/Russell Capital Advisors, Bank of Boston, and IBM.
 Joe earned a BA from Johnson State College and his MBA from Northeastern University.
 He chairs the Investment Committee of The Landmark School.
-He is a past Board Chair of Jewish Big Brother and Big Sister and currently sits on their Endowment Board and Investment Committee.
+He is a past Board Chair of Jewish Big Brother and Big Sister and currently chairs their Endowment Board and Investment Committee.
 He also serves as a member of the Investment Committee for Combined Jewish Philanthropies.
-Mr. Morgart has been a guest lecturer at the Harvard Business School and the Sloan School of Management at MIT.
-He has four children and in is free time Joe enjoys tennis, golf, yoga, snowboarding, and bicycling.
+Joe has been a guest lecturer at the Harvard Business School and the Sloan School of Management at MIT.
+He has four children and in is free time Joe enjoys tennis, golf, yoga and bicycling.

 Martin Slark P'01

-Martin Slark is CEO of Molex LLC. and a Director of Koch Industries.
+Martin Slark retired in 2019 as the CEO of Molex LLC. and a Director of Koch Industries.
 Molex, a global provider of electronic solutions, is a subsidiary of Koch Industries, one of the world’s largest privately held companies.
 The company has more than 50 manufacturing locations and employs 45,000 people in 40 countries.
 Martin joined Molex in 1976 and has served in his current position since 2005.
-Martin is the Vice Chair of Landmark’s Board of Trustees and is Chair of the Finance Committee.
-Martin also serves of the Board of Directors of Liberty Mutual, Northern Trust Bank, and the Hub Group.
-He has an MBA and an Honorary Doctorate from the University of East London in England and is a Companion of the British Institute of Management and was awarded a Public Service Medal by the Government of Singapore.
+Martin served as the Vice Chair of Landmark’s Board of Trustees and Chair of the Finance Committee for many years.
+He also serves on the Board of Directors of Liberty Mutual, Northern Trust Bank, and the Hub Group.
+Martin has an MBA and an Honorary Doctorate from the University of East London in England and is a Companion of the British Institute of Management and was awarded a Public Service Medal by the Government of Singapore.
 Martin’s wife, Cathy, also serves on Landmark’s board of trustees.
 They live in Burr Ridge, Illinois and have a son, David, who graduated from Landmark in 2001 and a daughter, Lizz.
 In his free time Martin enjoys running and playing golf.